Syoda/Syoda/README.md

 Tinder for food, get an instant feed of restaurants near you when you're hungry or looking for something new!

+## APIs
+We will be using the Yelp Search API to find local restaurants around you, and to allow users to enter parameters into what they want to eat.

+## Models
+Business Class
+- id
+- name
+- address
+- website
+- rating
+- ratingsCount
+- latestReview
+- headerPicture
+- snippetText

+Review
+- rating
+- user
+- excerpt
+- time

+User
+-username
+-picture

 ## User Stories

 - [ ] Users can setup their search preferences (distance, cuisine, etc)